When Should I See a Podiatrist? Ask a Ballantyne Foot Doctor

 Open sores on your feet or ankles are important to diagnose and treat early.
 If you have an open sore for a long time, you risk getting a skin or bone infection, or osteomyelitis.
 Be sure to see a professional podiatrist as soon as possible so that the problem can be resolved before it worsens.

-Need a Harrisburg podiatrist?
+Need a Ballantyne podiatrist?
 Call Ryan Foot and Ankle Clinic